PabloSch26/keepcoding-html-css-submission-2/docs/README.md

 ### Notes

--Make sure all required software is properly installed before running the project.
+- Make sure all required software is properly installed before running the project.
--If you prefer not to use SourceTree, you can clone the repository directly using the terminal with the git clone command.
+- If you prefer not to use SourceTree, you can clone the repository directly using the terminal with the git clone command.

 ## No Contributions or Licenses